It is also possible to receive concessionary fares for rail travel.

 Available from National Rail at a cost of £30 per year, further information can be found on the Senior railcard website.

-Alternatively, if you are a permanent resident of Cheshire East Council, they can be purchased online or by phone at the discounted cost of £24 after obtaining a free discount code from any Centre listed on the concessionary travel page.
+Alternatively, if you are a permanent resident of Cheshire East Council, they can be purchased online or by phone at the discounted cost of £24 after obtaining a free discount code from one of our customer service centres or libraries.
 Please ensure that you bring proof of your age and residency in Cheshire East when you visit to obtain your code.

 Please note: only one year senior railcards can be purchased from Cheshire East Council.